 The benefits of American wormseed are primarily centered around its ability to help the body establish an environment that is inhospitable to harmful, invading organisms; which are attracted to weakened, unhealthy, toxin-ridden digestive systems.
 Wormseed, or Chenopodium ambrosioides, is an herb found throughout South America, Mexico, and the United States.
 The Mayans gave wormseed its name after realizing its efficacy in dealing with intestinal enemies.
-A tea made from the leaves has been used to provide a laxative effect and to help expel harmful organisms from the body.
+A tea made from the leaves has been used to provide a cleansing effect and to help expel harmful organisms from the body.
 The seeds have also been used to help the body purge predatory organisms.
-A German pharmacist first successfully extracted the true Chenopodium oil in 1895 and the medicinal extract was officially listed in the United States Pharmacopoeia for more than 100 years.
+A German pharmacist first successfully extracted the true Chenopodium oil in 1895 and the therapeutic extract was officially listed in the United States Pharmacopoeia for more than 100 years.

 Wormseed and Fungus